 Of course you've eaten too much chocolate at Christmas, but have you ever eaten the face off a six-foot-stuffed Santa?
 You've seen gingerbread houses, but have you ever made your own gingerbread block of flats?
 You've woken up with a hangover, but have you ever woken up lying next to Kris Kringle himself?
 Augusten Burroughs has, and in this caustically funny, nostalgic, poignant, and moving collection of true stories, he recounts Christmases past and present - as only he can.
 With gimlet-eyed wit, Augusten Burroughs shows how Christmas can bring out the worst in us and sometimes - just sometimes - the very, very best.

-A moving story of a woman with early onset Alzheimer's disease, now a major Academy Award-winning film starring Julianne Moore and Kristen Stewart.
+A moving and insightful story of a woman with early onset Alzheimer's disease, now a major film starring Academy Award nominee Julianne Moore and Kristen Stewart.
 Alice Howland is proud of the life she worked so hard to build.
 At fifty, she's a cognitive psychology professor at Harvard and a renowned expert in linguistics, with a successful husband and three grown children.
 When she begins to grow forgetful and disoriented, she dismisses it for as long as she can until a tragic diagnosis changes her life - and her relationship with her family and the world around her - for ever.
 Unable to care for herself, Alice struggles to find meaning and purpose as her concept of self gradually slips away.
 But Alice is a remarkable woman, and her family learn more about her and each other in their quest to hold on to the Alice they know.
 Her memory hanging by a frayed thread, she is living in the moment, living for each day.
 But she is still Alice.